GoogolplexWT/Wartune/Theseus/Tower.md

 The above bosses have OTKs in Warspirit Path, but are safe in Tower.

+# Known bugs
+> Cause too many losers at 7Road

+### HoT-Bleed bug
+If the "Undead Gladiator"like boss dies to a Bleed on the self-HoT action, the boss bar will become permanently bugged into displaying double the amount of bars.
+Refreshing the game mid-fight doesn't fix the issue.

+### Stun icon bug
+If your character gets stunned during a mid-fight refresh at a certain reload moment, the stun icon will remain permanently visible.
+This icon bug can perpetually randomly cancel or "not respect" your skill queueings.
+Refreshing the game again can fix the issue.

+### Warspirit lock bug
+A mid-fight refresh could result in your Warspirit skill icons being locked from user interaction.
+Toggling Auto mode to have a random Warspirit skill cast will fix the issue.

 # Boss per wave
 1. Krankor (Small Worm)
 2. Abyssal Beast (big/red worm)